woctezuma/epic-games-achievements/README.md

 2) the percentage of completionists is rounded by Epic using one significant figure, so our estimate of the number of players via Platinum stats should be used with caution.

-3) the total XP is not equal to 1000 XP for [Alan Wake Remastered][alan-wake-achievements] due to the exceptional addition of DLC achievements, for a total of 67 achievements (1500 XP) for the whole package, versus 50 achievements (1000 XP) for the base game.
+3) the total XP is not equal to 1000 XP for [Alan Wake Remastered][alan-wake-achievements] due to exceptional DLC achievements, for a total of 67 achievements (1500 XP) for the whole package, versus 50 achievements (1000 XP) for the base game.

 4) there are bugs.
 For instance, Aeon Must Die has a negative number of completionists.